TomHodson/tomhodson.github.com/project_ideas.md

 # Project Ideas

+* Take on board some ideas from https://plainvanillaweb.com/index.html

 * get https://www.feather.art/ and try out the line rendering for nice 3D annotations

 * small telegram/whatsapp server that you can forward an audio message to and get a transcription